Alchemist-Aloha/RP2040_CCD_TCD1304/README.md

 **To do**

-Use second core to output spectrum
+Use second core to do output work

 Signal average